-For micro-generators on a 200-amp service or less, we recommend not assessing historical energy use and instead enabling unlimited self supply and export within the maximum generation rates that their grid connection can support, which is already factored into micro-generation approvals.
+I recommend not assessing historical energy use and instead enabling unrestricted self supply and export within the maximum generation rates that their grid connection can support, which is already factored into micro-generation approvals.

-Micro-generators on a service over 200-amps should be enabled to choose between using their previous year's usage or an average of the past 3 to 5 years of consumption.
+If historical energy use is needed, micro-generators should be able to choose between using their previous year's usage or an average of the past 3 to 5 years of consumption.
 This will allow for accommodations related to changing weather conditions, but will also not be overly burdensome to those without 3 or 5 years of historical data.

-Customers should also be allowed to justify additional generation to offset new electricity demands such as heat pumps and electric vehicle chargers at the time of purchase rather than having to wait a year or more.
+Customers should also be allowed to justify additional generation to offset new electricity demands such as heat pumps, electric water heaters and electric vehicle chargers at the time of purchase rather than having to wait a year or more.
 In such cases, standardized load estimates or manufacturer specifications for new technologies (e.g., EV chargers or heat pumps) can be used to project expected increases in consumption.
 There is publicly available data on average usage for common loads such as these.